-You can set the following environment variables to follow the installation progress (they are intended for use with RPM).
+You can set the following environment variables to follow the installation progress (they're intended for use with RPM).

-Variable Use Logging Set RPM_MAINTAINER_LOG to a value, and RPM_MAINTAINER_LOGPATH to the desired path.
-The maintainer scripts in the packages then log the installation and removal events to a file named smart_rpm_install.log in the specified path.
+Variable Use Logging Set RPM_MAINTAINER_LOG to a value, and RPM_MAINTAINER LOGPATH to the desired path.
+The maintainer scripts in the packages then log the installation and removal events to a file named smart_rpm install.log in the specified path.
 Tracing Set RPM_DEBUG_SCRIPTS to a value before installing or removing the software.
-The package scripts execute with set $-x$ with the usual screen output.

-Variable Use Bypassing package scripts If the scripts fail so severely that they prevent you from completely installing or removing the software, you can bypass them while purging.
-For example, you can remove the package in this way: env RPM_MAINTAINER_NOSCRIPTS=1 rpmnodeps -e smart-common You shouldn't need to do this, because you can use the RPM noscripts flag.
+The package scripts execute with $\mathtt{set} - \mathtt{x}$ with the usual screen output.
+Bypassing package scripts If the scripts fail so severely that they prevent you from installing or removing the software, you can bypass them while purging.
+For example, you can remove the package in this way: env RPM_MAINTAINER_NOSCRIPTS=1 rpmnodeps -e smart-common 1 NOTE You shouldn't need to do this, because you can use the RPM noscripts flag.